40 per week

 - dog handling or mounted policing.

-Each force has its own application process for specialist units and there is usually strong competition for places.
+Each service has its own application process for specialist units and there is usually strong competition for places.

 As a probationer or a serving officer, you may be able to apply for the High Potential Development Scheme (HPDS).
 The five-year scheme aims to train and develop candidates who have the potential to become future police leaders and is done through the College of Policing in partnership with Warwick Business School.